-No one offers a car insurance discount for having a dash camera placed in your vehicle as of yet.
+No one offers a car insurance discount for having a dash camera placed in your vehicle.
 However, I wouldn’t let that dissuade you from buying a dash camera if you can afford it.

 Basic dash cams go for about $100.
 It’s possible they could save you much more than that.

 Car insurance companies tend to extend discounts after an item shows to save it saves them money.
-For example, vehicles with air bags normally get a discount because years of data showed that air bags helped reduce injuries and that in turn saved the car insurance company money in medical claims.
+For example, vehicles with airbags normally get a discount because years of data showed that airbags helped reduce injuries and saved the car insurance company money in medical claims.

-Anti-theft devices are shown to deter thieves, and so you can receive a discount on your comprehensive coverage – the portion of a policy that pays for theft of your vehicle – when use such a device with your car.
+Anti-theft devices are shown to deter thieves, so you can receive a discount on your comprehensive coverage – the portion of a policy that pays for the theft of your vehicle – when using such a device with your car.

-While dash cameras cannot reduce accidents, in time — if the cameras start to help make claims work easier and resolve disputes more quickly — there is the possibility car insurance companies may take notice and start to offer a discount.
+While dash cameras cannot reduce accidents, in time — if the cameras start to help make claims work easier and resolve disputes more quickly — car insurance companies may notice and start to offer a discount.

 Reasons to buy a dash camera